craigbarnes/dte/docs/dterc.md

 Quit.

 `-f`
-:   Force quitting even if there are unsaved files
+:   Force quit, even if there are unsaved files

+`-p`
+:   Prompt for confirmation if there are unsaved files

 ### **redo** [_choice_]